Nishtha1209/ConnectingDots/README.md

 # ConnectingDots
-Digital Platform for Connecting Designers and Clients
+A Digital Platform for Connecting Designers and Clients